algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_indexer.AccountResult.md

 • **rewards**: `number`

-[ern] total rewards of MicroAlgos the account has received, including pending rewards.
+[ern] total rewards of µAlgo the account has received, including pending rewards.

 #### Defined in